sof202/ATACPeakCompare/docs/peak_calling.md

 your own idea here, a file is put in your chosen output directory under `(sample_name)_cutoff_analysis.txt`.
 The pipeline doesn't use elbow analysis as this is hard to automate ("How do you define a dramatic change?").

+## Time

+The time MACS takes to peak call will vary with the number of reads that you have, however the process is usually very fast.
+For a dataset with 11,000,000 reads the total time taken was roughly 5 minutes (where the cpu was Intel(R) Xeon(R) CPU E5-2640 v3 @ 2.60GHz).